 - iii.
 Ensuring that requirements for residents and visitors related to parking, noise emanating from the sober living home, smoking, cleanliness of the public space near the sober living home, and loitering in front of the sober living home or near-by homes are established, known to residents, and enforced; and - b.
-Promote the safety of the surrounding neighborhood, to comply with A.R.S. § 36-2062(A)(3); and - 3.
-Policies and procedures are established, documented, and implemented to protect the health and safety of a resident that cover: - a.
+Promote the safety of the surrounding neighborhood, to comply with A.R.S. § 36-2062(A)(3); and - Policies and procedures are established, documented, and implemented to protect the health and safety of a resident that cover: - a.
 Recordkeeping; - b.
 Resident acceptance; - c.
 Resident rights; - d.
 Orientation of a resident to: - i.
 The premises of the sober living home, - ii.
-The resident's rights and responsibilities, - iii.
-The prohibition of the possession of alcohol or illicit drugs at the sober living home, - iv.
-Services offered by or coordinated through the sober living home, - v.
+The resident's rights and responsibilities, - The prohibition of the possession of alcohol or illicit drugs at the sober living home, - Services offered by or coordinated through the sober living home, - v.
 Drug and alcohol testing practices, and - vi.
-Expectations about food preparation and chores; - e.
+Expectations about food preparation and chores: - e.
 Drug and alcohol testing conducted by an independent testing facility certified under 42 C.F.R.
 493 for the sober living home and other assessments of sobriety, including: - i.
 The frequency of testing or assessment, based on the residents accepted; and - The compounds included in the testing panel or, if applicable, an assessment methodology, based on the sober living home's scope of services and residents accepted; - f.
-Allowing the acceptance and retention as a resident of an individual: - i.
-Who is receiving and will continue to receive medication-assisted treatment; - ii.
-Who has a co-occurring behavioral health issue, as defined in A.A.C.
-R9-10-101; or - iii.
-If included in the scope of services established according to subsection (A)(2), has a co-occurring medical condition; - g.
-House meetings, including: - i.
-Frequency;
+Allowing the acceptance and retention as a resident of an individual: - Who is receiving and will continue to receive medication-assisted treatment; - Who has a co-occurring behavioral health issue, as defined in A.A.C.
+R9-10-101; or - If included in the scope of services established according to subsection (A)(2), has a co-occurring medical condition; - g.
+House meetings, including: - Frequency; - ii.
+Typical duration; and - iii.
+Participation requirements, if applicable; - h.
+The provision of services, including: - Facilitating peer support activities; - ii.
+If applicable, providing other services on the premises to support sobriety or improve independent living; - If applicable, coordinating the provision of services to support sobriety provided by other persons; and - Referring a resident to other persons for the provision of services to support sobriety; - Residents' records, including electronic records if applicable; - j.
+The establishment, updating, and enforcement of house rules, including: - i.
+If applicable, curfews; - ii.
+Requirements related to chores, smoking, and visitors; and